 For this reason, the UX phase should be a continuous process that occurs in parallel with the development of a product – when features and new content are added to a product or a website, the UX team must respond accordingly, and ensure that the product is easy to interact with, and provides a great user experience.
 Even after a project is completed, regular UX audits can help refine the product in the future.

 Great UX Design Is Universal, And Easy-To-Use For Everyone

 But when it comes to more technical websites and applications, the user persona changes.
-A designer working on UX phase for a 3D modelling program, for example, would want to adopt the best practices that other 3D modelling programs use, in order to provide a great user experience – and make it intuitive for the target audience, which is people who know how to use a 3D modelling program.
+A designer working on the UX phase for a 3D modeling program, for example, would want to adopt the best practices that other 3D modeling programs use, in order to provide a great user experience – and make it intuitive for the target audience, which is people who know how to use a 3D modeling program.